 The bulk of Alphabet City — Avenues A through D — belonged to its long time residents, mostly poor Puerto Rican and African American families who had called that area home for a generation.
-The neighborhood was overrun with graffiti and vacant lots, and most weekends saw its corners full of young men openly selling and using drugs.
+The neighborhood was punctuated with graffiti and vacant lots, and most weekends saw its corners full of young men openly selling and using drugs.
 Not surprisingly, there was little reason for non-residents to go there except to score a dime bag or a little blow, for the check cashing and loan businesses, heavily gated bodegas where men worked behind two inches of smeared Plexiglas, and interchangeably filthy Chinese food storefronts offered little value to non-residents.
-Alphabet City averaged 5,000 major crimes a year, all by itself, from rape to murder to robbery.
+Alphabet City averaged five thousand major crimes a year, all by itself, from rape to murder to robbery.

 I walked through the vestibule and into the sanctuary.
-It resembled most older city churches in the city, with the stained glass spreading moody blues and reds across the pews.
+It resembled most older churches in the city, the stained glass spreading moody blues and reds across the pews.
 I took an uncomfortable seat halfway to the altar, letting my eyes wander through the space, taking in the familiar sights and smells.
 Stale frankincense was in the air from the morning’s service, its velvety and musky smell the olfactory archetype of my childhood.
-There was only a muffled hint of a flowing city 100 feet behind me.
+There was only a muffled hint of a flowing city a hundred feet behind me.
 An emaciated Christ hung in front of me, cheekbones hollowed and eye sockets pronounced.
 This was the cliché of my school years, a torn and defeated man reproduced in every classroom with a fetishist’s level of detail.

-My interview was for a full-time job in publishing as a low-level editor.
-I’d gone to college and gotten my degree, moved to a place where there was opportunity and was now working my way into the adult world.
+My interview was for a full time job in publishing as a low-level editor.
+I’d gone to college and gotten my degree, moved to a place where there was opportunity, and was now working my way into the adult world.

-So why did it feel so wrong?
+So why did it feel wrong?

 I considered.
 I knew I loved to write and always had.
 Bad stories and worse writing, sure, but writing nonetheless.
 That feeling of carving a character out of nothing but little ink marks on a page thrilled me with its power and promise.
 Writing was what I wanted to do, and I’d figured that a job in publishing was close to a writer’s life.
-But I realized in a moment of insight it wasn’t — it was more like being a roadie than a musician, close to the dream while being simultaneously a world away from it.
+But I realized in a moment of insight it wasn’t — it was more like being a roadie than a musician, close to the dream and a world away from it.

 One of the other three people in the church, a middle-aged Hispanic woman with a square, serious face, stood and crossed herself, shuffling down the aisle with a lowered head.

 A moment later I pushed through the doors, raising a hand to shield my eyes from the light.
-I looked left, toward the subway, and right, towards my apartment.
+I looked left, toward the subway, and right, toward my apartment.
 Adjusting the bag on my shoulder, I turned right.